Coadon/ALMPP/README.md

 Then, if your server is running, restart your server.

-*Currently, this plugin only supports bukkit, spigot, or paper (recommended) servers.
+Currently, this plugin only supports bukkit, spigot, or paper (recommended) servers.
-Other server software are not yet tested and won't guarantee plugin performance.*
+Other server software are not tested and won't guarantee plugin performance.

-**Bungeecord proxy is not supported yet.**
+**Bungeecord proxies is not supported YET.**

 ## Features

 This plugin is currently under development, and will receive more features is future versions.

 This plugin improves the Punishment features in vanilla Minecraft.
-It introduces the feature to permanently and temporarily ban players, and includes an improved, clean ban gui.
+It introduces the feature to permanently and temporarily ban players, and includes an improved, cleaner ban gui.